ResearchIT/pronto-user-docs/docs/file_transfers/move_your_files_faster.md

 ## I'm in a hurry

 *   Use a server that already has both source & destination mounted
-    *   /work and /lss are mounted on all ResearchIT servers, as well as the cluster data transfer nodes (prontodtn, condodtn, cyencedtn, etc.)
+    *   /work and /lss are mounted on all ResearchIT servers, as well as the cluster data transfer nodes (prontodtn, novadtn, etc.)
     *   Use rsync between the two:
             ```
             $ rsync --progress /work/LAS/jones-lab/myproject /lss/research/jones-lab/